ibm-cloud-docs/satellite/connector-create-from-sg.md

 ## Migrating a Gateway to a Connector
 {: #migrate-destination-to-endpoint}

 1. Migrate your Gateway to a Connector by using the `migrate2connector` API.
-For more infrmation, see the [Migrate a Gateway to Satellite Connector](/apidocs/secure-gateway-v2#migratetoconnector) API reference.
+For more information, see the [Migrate a Gateway to Satellite Connector](/apidocs/secure-gateway-v2#migratetoconnector) API reference.
     ```sh
     curl -X PUT -H 'Authorization: Bearer <IAM token>' -H 'Content-Type: application/json' -d '{ "connector_id": "A2FbRFtwNfatanQRLjrujBKmVmfOk7NjXYZIWAoVLNfd1PTXJ93aH3J", "token" : "iam_token" }' 'https://sgmanager.us-south.securegateway.cloud.ibm.com/v1/sgconfig/{gateway_id}/migrate2connector'
     ```